PKing70/data-512-a2/README.md

 |LICENSE|MIT to cover the files in this repo|
 |A2 Bias in Data.IPYNB|Jupyter Notebook containing code and steps to execute this project.|
 |data_final.CSV|Final output combined data used for analysis|

+## Results
+The results of this project are primarily available by using the Jupyter Notebook accompanying this assignment.

+In summary,

+## Reflection
+This project...

 ## Licenses and terms of use